Determine Whether Your Child is Ready for Sleepaway Camp

 How easily does your child make friends with other kids?

-Camp is a great tool to faciliate social development.
+Camp is a great tool to facilitate social development.
 If your child thrives in new circumstances and makes friends easily, she will likely transition easily to camp’s different setting and routines.
 If she warms up very slowly to new circumstances and people, and prefers the comforts of home and immediately family to social activities, the camp transition may take longer.

 Has your child participated in group activities like day camp programs, team sports, or youth organizations?